A Little Girl Inside The Painter

 From an early age, she is very free minded and focuses on her passions and on her artistic talent.
 Her form of expression goes from a figurative-allegorical to an abstract-conceptual, and she works with stylized features in order to obtain an immediacy of message.

 The artistic life of Marialucia Ciraci has become more active in recent years, with research and attention to social implications, which involve human feelings.
 When she paints, her energy emerges, which she shares through her works with those who find themselves in front of one of his works.

 Maybe I have already told you how happy I am to have this interview, but I certanly haven't told you that you are the first journalist to whom I am giving it to.
 One day, your name will appear associated with the story of my artistic life.

 In these challenging times, what would be your advice as an artist to someone who is still struggling with letting his voice out there to be heard?

 In the current artistic field, the search for new talents is subsidized by an overwhelming economic power which has for over a decade been holding the puppets of the art world : the art gallery owners and curators and ultimately the artists themselves.
 Nowadays, many artists remain in the shadows, because they have few economic resources and therefore remain distant from important occasions, in which they could get noticed.
 And it is to them that I would like to say to continue to believe in it, to become tough.
 Just like a Dandelion which despite being deprived of optimal and natural conditions to grow, is able to bloom, in unexpected places, even on the asphalt !

-Women and their relationship pattern also play an important role as an inspiration motif.
-What is the type of female representation that you seek presenting and what are the subjects of femininity that touch you the most?
+Women and their relationship pattern also play a significant role as an inspiration motif.
+What is the type of female representation that you seek presenting, and what are the subjects of femininity that touch you the most?

 More about the artist: